nguyenthanhjt/google-data-analytics-professional-certificate-course/3_Prepare-Data-for-Exploration/1_Module-1_Data-types-and-structures/4_Explore-data-types-fields-values/1_VIDEO_Know-type-of-data-working-with.md

 - We're not done yet.
 - Coming up, we'll go deeper into the relationship between data types, fields, and values.
 - See you soon.

+## Keypoints

+- Data Type Definition: A data type is a specific kind of data attribute that indicates what kind of value the data represents.
+It helps in understanding the nature of the data.
+- Types of Data in Spreadsheets:
+  - Number Data Type: Represents numerical values.
+It can include percentages, currency, or any other numeric format.
+In the example, - columns B, D, and F contain number data types representing search interest values.
+  - Text or String Data Type: Represents sequences of characters and punctuation, containing textual information.
+It includes names, - descriptions, and other text-based data.
+In the example, column H contains text data representing the most popular treat for each week.
+  - Boolean Data Type: Has only two possible values: true or false.
+It is often used for logical operations.
+In the example, columns C, E, and G contain Boolean data types indicating whether the search interest for each week is at least 50 out of 100.
+- Understanding Boolean Data Type:
+  - Boolean data types are derived from logical comparisons or conditions, resulting in either true or false values.
+  - In the example, Boolean data types are used to check if the search interest is at least 50.
+The result is either true (if the condition - is met) or false (if it's not).
+- Common Spreadsheet Issue: Mistaking Data Types with Cell Values:
+  - It's crucial to match the appropriate data type with the type of data stored in cells to avoid errors.
+  - Incorrect data types, especially in formulas, can lead to errors in calculations.
+  - Awareness of data types helps in reducing errors and ensuring accurate analysis.
+- Importance of Knowing Data Types:
+  - Knowing data types is essential for proper data manipulation, analysis, and interpretation.
+  - Different data types have specific use cases, and understanding them enhances data handling skills.
+  - Recognizing data types helps in building accurate formulas and avoiding common spreadsheet errors.